Dagens Juridik

-Dagens Juridik is a Swedish online newspaper focused on law and the judicial system.
-It is updated daily and was launched in May 2007.
+Dagens Juridik (first launched in 2007) is a Swedish online newspaper focused on law and the judicial system.
+The publications also runs a judicial database for legal scholars.

 It contains reporting on legislation, rulings and judgments from courts and authorities as well as features on current topics and interviews with lawyers.

-The newspaper is published by Blendow Publishing and has an editorial collaboration with the legal news agency Blendow Lexnova.
-The editorial staff consists of lawyers and journalists.
+Publication's editorial staff consists of lawyers and journalists.